petrows/wp-tg-instantview/tg-instantview/readme.txt

 3. InstantView opened (gallery)

 == Changelog ==

+= 1.6 =
+* Fixes warning in log, if request does not contain User-Agent header

 = 1.5 =
 * Fixes issues related with images Lazy-load, that may break IV layout